 - 4.1.
 Abiding by the Code of Ethics outlined at By-Laws 10.1 to 10.8 is a condition of membership of the Association. - 4.2.
 Membership includes the right to use the Certified Trade Mark No 813,064 (logo) but only as detailed in "Rules Governing the Use of Certification Trade Mark 813,064" located in the Guidance for Members section of the ALCA website. - 4.3.
 Certified Lowline Beef (CLB) producers who have signed the Producers Agreement have the right to use the registered Trade Mark No 1390062, Certified Lowline Beef, but only as specified in the Producers Agreement. - 4.4.
 All members (except for Associate and Commercial members) are required to register a distinctive name as a Stud Name and also a three-character Identification Code.
 The Stud Name may be up to 20 characters in length (including spaces).
-No Stud Name or Identification Code which is, in the opinion of the Council, inappropriate or likely to prove misleading, will be accepted. - 4.5.
+No Stud Name or Identification Code which is, in the opinion of the Council, inappropriate or likely to prove misleading, will be accepted. - 4.4.1 Where a Stud Name is sold to another, the new owner needs to nominate a new Identification Code for that Stud Name. - 4.5.
 Names of animals (excluding the Stud Name) may not exceed twenty (20) characters in length (including spaces).
 Members are required to use the Stud Name as a prefix to each animal's name or to identify their stock using the Stud prefix and, as the suffix, the identification system outlined in the Guidance for Members and other suffix required in By-Law 7. - 4.6.
 It shall be the duty of members to keep proper records of their breeding activities including the chain of ownership of all purebred Australian Lowline cattle and embryos in which they have an interest, whether they are registered or simply eligible for registration, as well as the sale, loss or destruction of all embryos and semen.
 These records are required to be kept even when sales are made to non-members of the Association.
 Such records are to be open for inspection at any time at the member's address by the Council or by any person appointed by the Council, given 14 days' notice. - 4.7.
 Annual Return.
-The Association provides all members, annually, prior to membership renewal, with a list of all of their registered and recorded animals and embryos as currently shown in the Herd Book, and each member is required to return this list (Annual Return) to the Page 5 of 18
+The Association provides all members, annually, prior to membership renewal, with a list of all of their registered and recorded animals and embryos as currently shown in the Herd Book, and each member is required to return this list (Annual Return) to the